Guide to power outages

 What causes electricity outages?

-Power outages can occur at any time caused by:
+Power outages can be caused by:

 • Weather: Heavy rainfall, heatwaves, high winds and lightning strikes

-• Vehicles: Motor accidents damaging powerlines
+• Vehicles: Motor accidents damaging power lines

 • Bushfires: Electricity supply can be cut during emergencies